Qurbani Done Beautifully

 Supply Is Low.
 Demand Is High.

-In many of these regions, livestock isn’t just hard to find — it’s expensive.
+In many of these regions, livestock that is healthy and well-fed is hard to find and expensive.

 For Most of These Families, This Is Their Only Meat All Year